My painful journey to motherhood

 Almost 12 years ago, after the birth of my first child, I was not coping with motherhood, and I didn’t understand what was happening to me.

-Everyone’s journey to parenthood is unique and different and this week I am supporting PERINATAL DEPRESSION AND ANXIETY AWARENESS WEEK (PANDA) to encourage parents, both old and new, to speak out and begin honest conversations about parenthood in the hope of encouraging others who may be suffering to reach out and ask for help.
+Everyone’s journey to parenthood is unique and different and I support PERINATAL DEPRESSION AND ANXIETY AWARENESS (PANDA) to encourage parents, both old and new, to speak out and begin honest conversations about parenthood in the hope of encouraging others who may be suffering to reach out and ask for help.

 Here’s my story……

 After a difficult pregnancy due to pubic symphisitis (read: very painful!), a low lying placenta, and significant weight gain, here I am out to dinner with my husband and friends, on the night I went into labour.
 Little did I know how my life was going to change beyond what I could ever imagine.